ecmwf/metview-docs/docs/macro/functions/util.rst

-System and Utility Macro functions
+Utility Macro functions
 ======================================

 .. note::

-    This a collection of various system and utility functions:
+    This is a collection of various system and utility functions:

     * to convey information about expressions and other macro functions
     * to allow some profiling of Macro's run times